UBC-MDS/BrokkR/README.md

 ## Features

-The pymine package includes the following four functions:
+The BrokkR package includes the following four functions:

 -   `create_id()`: Takes a character vector of webpage urls as an input and returns a character vector of unique identifiers for each webpage based on their url.
 The identifier is composed of the main webpage name and if multiple urls share the same parent webpage name, then the sequential ids are appended by a number.
-- `brok_scrape()` : Takes a vector of urls and using Rvest extracts the raw text from each and creates a list as an output.
+-   `brok_scrape()` : Takes a character vector of urls and using Rvest extracts the raw text from each and creates a list as an output.
     Polite was used to avoid being flagged as malicious during the scraping process.
-- `duster()`: Takes a vector of urls and uses the above two functions to create a tibble with the webpage identifiers as a index, the raw url, and the raw text from the webpage with extra line breaks removed.
+-   `duster()`: Takes a character vector of urls and uses the above two functions to create a tibble with the webpage identifiers, the raw url, and the raw text from the webpage with extra line breaks removed as columns.
-- `bow()`: Takes a string text as an input and returns the vector of unique words it contains.
+-   `bow()`: Takes a tibble as an input and returns the tibble with bag of words represenation appended.

 ## Installation